WeSpeakEnglish/polluSensWeb/README.md

 }
 ```

-This example keeps all settings from `Plantower PMSA003` but adds a corrected PM2.5 value.
+This example keeps all settings from `Plantower PMSA003` but adds a humidity value.

 ---